Developed long before the war itself, the German Schlieffen Plan was part of an extensive military preparation. Unfortunately, it was doomed to fail.

 The Schlieffen Plan disregarded the political implications of what was regarded as essentially a technical solution to a military problem.
 It called for the violation of Belgian and Dutch neutrality by invading both those countries to achieve surprise in a vast attack on France.

-A huge German force would come swinging through northern France after invading Belgium and Holland, arcing around Paris in order to achieve decisive victory within a timetable of about six weeks.
+A huge German force would come swinging through northern France after invading Belgium and Holland, arcing around Paris to achieve decisive victory within a timetable of about six weeks.
 It was hoped that Paris itself would be surrounded—French armies and French leadership—and that this would represent a military masterpiece, a battle of annihilation.

 Learn More: The Origins of World War I